sephs29/Questionary/README.md

 <br>
 <br>Part 2
 <br>Questions are generated using question.csv(.csv file format is mandatory).
 The question.csv has mandatory columns: question, tag, not_flag.
-<br>Using the combination, questions are generated.
+Using the combination, questions are generated.
 <br>
 <br>Using <u>tag</u>, appropriate columns are populated, and corresponding image for each option is selected.(Note: Only one option is a correct answer.)
 <br>